CSIRT-SK/viruschecker/README.md

 * Enable VirusTotal hash database [guide](docs/driver/driver-virustotal.md)

+###### Note

-As of this moment, the commercial antivirus programs are supported only on Windows, while the free one(s) are supported only on Linux.
+Currently, commercial AVs are supported only on Windows, and the free one(s) are supported only on Linux.
-If you want to run some commercial antivirus like Eset on Linux or implement your own driver for a currently unsupported antivirus you may visit this [guide](docs/driver/extensions.md).
+If you want to run some commercial AV, for example Eset, on Linux or implement your own driver for a currently unsupported AV you may visit this [guide](docs/driver/extensions.md).

 ### 2.2 Run the deployed driver

 The location of the compiled Java executable is `driver/build/libs/driver-[VERSION]-all.jar`.
-Copy that file to `~/virus-checker` (on Linux) or `C:\virus-checker` (on Windows) folder on the VM.
+Copy this file to some reasonable place on the VM, for example `~/virus-checker` (on Linux VM) or `C:\virus-checker` (on Windows VM).

+If the guest VM add-ons work properly, you may simply drag & drop the file from your system's file manager to the VM.

-* On the VM, open terminal in the folder with the driver executable.
+* On the VM, open a terminal in the folder with the driver executable.

 * Type `java -jar [NAME-OF-PROGRAM] [ANTIVIRUSES]` and press enter.
-    * `[NAME-OF-PROGRAM]` is the name of the driver program.
+    * `[NAME-OF-PROGRAM]` is the name of the driver JAR file.
     * `[ANTIVIRUSES]` must be one or more of the following:
     `AVAST, COMODO, ESET, KASPERSKY, MICROSOFT, VIRUS_TOTAL`.
-(TODO: auto-detection of the installed antivirus)
+(TODO: auto-detection of the installed antiviruses)

 * Examples:
-    * `java -jar driver-1.0.0-all.jar KASPERSKY` if you have only Kaspersky Antivirus installed on this virtual machine.
+    * `java -jar driver-1.0.0-all.jar KASPERSKY` if you only have Kaspersky Antivirus installed on the VM.
-    * `java -jar driver-1.0.0-all.jar ESET KASPESRY VIRUS_TOTAL` if you have both Eset and Kaspersky installed on this virtual machine and also want to use the VirusTotal service.
+    * `java -jar driver-1.0.0-all.jar ESET KASPESRY VIRUS_TOTAL` if you have both Eset and Kaspersky installed on the VM and also want to use the VirusTotal service.

+If Windows firewall popup window asks for permission, then allow it at least for private networks.

-To test the successful launch of the driver program open the web browser on the guest and go to `http://127.0.0.1:8080/`.
+To verify the successful launch of the driver program, open a web browser on the VM and visit `http://127.0.0.1:8080/`.
 The driver should respond with JSON containing some basic info about itself.
-More info about the web API can be found in the following subsection.

-If the network adapter of your running VMs have been attached to a NAT with forwarded guest port 8080, then you can visit `http://127.0.0.1:<insert-forwarded-port>/` on the host as well.
+If the network adapter of your running VMs had been attached to a NAT with a guest port **8080** forwarded to host's **8081**, then you may visit `http://127.0.0.1:8081/` on the host with the same respond.

 ###### Different port

-You may specify the listening port other than **8080** with the `-port=` parameter, e.g.
+You can specify the listening port other than **8080** using the `-port=` parameter, e.g.
-`java -jar driver-1.0.0-all.jar ESET COMODO -port=9595` will set the listening port to **9595**.
+`java -jar driver-1.0.0-all.jar AVAST ESET -port=9595` will set the listening port to **9595**.
 Please be aware, that ports **7978** and **7979** are reserved by default for other modules of the VirusChecker.
-Also you need to re-set port forwarding for the new port instead of **8080**.
+You will also need to reset port forwarding for the new port instead of **8080**.

 ### 2.3 Driver REST API

-One can directly communicate with the driver directly using its REST web API.
+If you are a developer and want to use the driver programmatically, you can explore its REST web API.
 The API endpoints are documented [here](docs/rest-api/rest-api.md).

+For most users, however, this API is not important.

 ### 2.4 Extend driver

-If you want to configure the driver or even add support for a new antivirus by yourself, this [guide](docs/driver/extensions.md) is the place to go.
+If you and want to configure the driver our you are a developer wanting to add support for a new antivirus by yourself, this [guide](docs/driver/extensions.md) is the place to go.

 3 Deploy gateway
 ----------------

-The location of the compiled JRE executable is `gateway/build/libs/gateway-[VERSION]-all.jar`.

 The purpose of the gateway is to simplify the implementation of client applications.
-It receives data from the client and then sends it to all deployed drivers in parallel.
+It receives data from the client and then sends it to all deployed drivers in parallel and then store all scan reports in its embedded database.
 Third party clients can either use the unified gateway API or upload files directly to the drivers.

+The location of the compiled JRE executable is `gateway/build/libs/gateway-[VERSION]-all.jar`.

+Gateway can be run from host or from the its own VM as well.
-Gateway can be theoretically deployed on any machine with JRE 1.8.
-However, it was tested on Ubuntu 18.04 only.
+Theoretically it can be deployed on any machine with JRE 1.8, however, it was tested only on Ubuntu 18.04.

 Create a new text file and put the full urls of running driver programs, one url per line.
 For example, if you have two running drivers on VMs with their listening port **8080** forwarded to